Eponick/LeagueOfChess/Updates.md

 # Updates
+### 1/3/15 by Eponick
+There has been progress made.
+I have created the dedicated server command line application and have implemented the networking to the client and server.
+Soon there will be actual progress on the game play.

 ### 12/28/15 by Eponick
 Got an animated sprite system coded up today.
 Im taking the time to write everything neatly since others may be helping me later.